Bricktech2000/Notes/notes/sleep.md

 ### naps

-naps should be $0 \dots 20$ minutes in length. enough to get into stage-2 sleep, which boosts memory and creativity.
+naps should be $0 \dots 20$ minutes in length. enough to get into stage-2 [[sleep]], which boosts memory and creativity.

 naps longer than $90$ minutes will make it more difficult to fall asleep at night

-### sleep inertia

-"it sucks waking up"

 ## solutions